-Here you will find details of magazines and anthologies in which my poems are featured, as well as my competition successes.
+Here you will find details of published poems, as well as my competition successes.
 My debut collection Another life was published by Oversteps Books in November 2016.
 Indigo Dreams Publishing published a second collection Nothing serious, nothing dangerous in November 2019.
 My pamphlet A Stolen Hour was published by Grey Hen Press spring 2020.

 Poems – Competition successes